bayinfosys/bayinfosys.github.io/05-what-data-do-i-need/05-what-data-do-i-need.md

 All of these modalities can be sequential in time and presented as a time-series -- for example,**text** over time becomes change in sentiment, **Images** over time become monitoring -- which contains all the prior complexities and benefits, combined with the ability to monitor change and identify new opportunities.

 Key Questions:
-+ What data do we already have? - either the business already captures this or customers provide and it simply needs to be recorded -- is cruicial.
++ What data do we already have? - either the business already captures this or customers provide and it simply needs to be recorded -- is crucial.
 + What new data can we capture?
 + Does this change carry any regulatory issues?
 + Does this change carry any technical requirements?